Verdict and sentencing phase of 'historic' attempted coup trial of Brazil’s Bolsonaro begins

-RIO DE JANEIRO (AP) — The verdict and sentencing phase of the trial of Brazil’s former president Jair Bolsonaro in which is he is accused of allegedly leading a conspiracy to stay in power began on Tuesday.
+BRASILIA, Brazil (AP) — A Brazilian Supreme Court panel opened the verdict and sentencing phase Tuesday in the trial of former President Jair Bolsonaro on allegations that he led a conspiracy to stay in power after losing the 2022 presidential election.

-A Supreme Court panel scheduled sessions on five days through Sept.
-12 to decide whether the far-right ex-leader is guilty of seeking to overturn the 2022 presidential election result, when he was narrowly defeated by President Luiz Inácio Lula da Silva.
+The court panel scheduled sessions on five days through Sept.
+12 to decide whether the far-right ex-leader is guilty of seeking to overturn the election result in which he was narrowly defeated by President Luiz Inácio Lula da Silva.

-“History teaches us that impunity, omission, and cowardice are not options for peace,” said Justice Alexandre de Moraes, as the trial began.
+“History teaches us that impunity, omission, and cowardice are not options for peace,” Justice Alexandre de Moraes said as the trial commenced.

-A Supreme Court panel scheduled sessions on five days through Sept.
-12 to decide whether the far-right ex-leader is guilty of seeking to overturn the 2022 presidential election result, when he was narrowly defeated by President Luiz Inácio Lula da Silva.

-Bolsonaro, who denies any wrongdoing, was charged with five counts related to attempting to stage a coup.
-He is under house arrest and has repeatedly said the trial is politically motivated.
+De Moraes, who is presiding over the case and is considered a foe by Bolsonaro, also said that the role of the Supreme Court is to judge impartially “regardless of threats or legal action, ignoring internal or external pressure.”

-That argument made headway with President Donald Trump, who directly tied a 50% tariff on imported Brazilian goods to his ally’s judicial situation.
+That was an indirect swipe at President Donald Trump, who directly tied a 50% tariff on imported Brazilian goods to his ally’s judicial situation.
 Trump has called the proceedings a “witch hunt” against a political opponent, triggering nationalist reactions from many Brazilian politicians.

+Bolsonaro, who denies any wrongdoing, has repeatedly said the trial is politically motivated.

+He is under house arrest and was not present at the court on Tuesday.
+His lawyer Celso Vilardi told journalists that was because of Bolsonaro's ill health.

 A guilty verdict on the coup plot charge alone carries a sentence of up to 12 years.

+After De Moraes' opening remarks and his reading of the case report, Prosecutor General Paulo Gonet took the floor.
+“The acts that make up the shocking and grim picture outlined in the indictment are criminally relevant attacks against democratic institutions,” he said.

+“Failing to criminally repress attempts of this nature, as shown by accounts both here and abroad, strengthens authoritarian impulses.
+This, therefore, fuels fundamentalism and puts a civilized way of life at risk,” Gonet said.

-Seven other close allies of Bolsonaro are being tried alongside the former president, including his former running mate and defense minister Walter Braga Netto and former defense minister Paulo Sérgio Nogueira.
+Seven other close allies of Bolsonaro are being tried alongside the former president, including Walter Braga Netto, his former running mate and defense minister, and Paulo Sérgio Nogueira, another former defense minister.

-A federal police investigation said efforts to disseminate fake news about Brazil’s voting system were part of a multipronged plan to keep Bolsonaro in office.

-Part of that plot included a plan to kill Lula and a Supreme Court justice, the prosecution alleges.
-It also says that the Jan.
-8 riot when Bolsonaro supporters ransacked top government buildings a week after Lula took office was an attempt to force military intervention and oust the new president.
+The prosecution in the coup trial has alleged that the plot included a plan to kill Lula and de Moraes.
+It also says that a riot on Jan.
+8, 2023, when Bolsonaro supporters ransacked top government buildings a week after Lula took office, was an attempt to force military intervention and oust the new president.

 The prosecution finished presenting its case in July and the defense wrapped up its arguments mid-August.

-Shortly thereafter, police accused Bolsonaro and his son Eduardo of obstruction of justice in a separate case.
-They said the ex-president once wanted to flee to Argentina and request political asylum.
+Shortly thereafter, police accused Bolsonaro and his son Eduardo of obstruction of justice, saying the ex-president wanted to flee to Argentina last year and request political asylum.

-Eduardo Bolsonaro moved to the U.S. earlier this year despite holding a seat in Brazil’s Congress and has sought sanctions against Justice Alexandre de Moraes who oversees his father's case.
-Trump's administration imposed such measures in late July.
+Eduardo Bolsonaro moved to the U.S. earlier this year despite holding a seat in Brazil’s Congress and has sought sanctions against de Moraes.
+The Trump administration imposed sanction on de Moraes in late July, freezing any assets he might have in the U.S.

 Authorities see Bolsonaro as a flight risk.
 In the lead up to the verdict and sentencing phase, the Supreme Court ordered further security measures.
 On Saturday, De Moraes permitted the inspection of vehicles leaving Bolsonaro’s residence and mandated in-person surveillance of the area surrounding his home.